Click on a question to expand or collapse

 - Do Wheaton Computer Science majors get jobs?

 You think?!
-Evidence: In 2011, 100% of our graduates had jobs in hand before the graduation ceremony.
+Evidence: In a recent year, 100% of our graduates had jobs in hand before the graduation ceremony.
 Even through recent years of a bad economy, all of our graduates landed jobs.

 - What makes Wheaton's Computer Science program unique?

 Good question!
 Our strengths include small class sizes with high levels of professor-student interaction, opportunities to create Independent Study courses (see below), an emphasis on writing and oral presentation skills, strong connections with other disciplines, and many opportunities for students to be involved in active research.
 In addition, we have a very progressive suite of courses, including project-centric courses and other "blended-learning" (or flipped classrooms) involving MOOCs.

 - Do I need to have taken computer classes before coming to Wheaton?